camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/80-third-party-libraries.html.md

 - [Snap.svg](http://snapsvg.io/) [(Apache License 2.0)][apache]
 - [Twitter Bootstrap](http://getbootstrap.com/2.3.2/) [(Apache License 2.0)][apache]

+Most of those libraries are used in the [Camunda commons UI](http://camunda.github.io/camunda-commons-ui/) library which is aimed to ease the development of browser based user interfaces.

 ## camunda Cycle

 Cycle depends on the following third-party libraries: